liam-lawless/CS4100-Project/priority.md

 - Unit Test
 - Unrelated to code base, create powerpoint presentation for project

 Needs to happen eventually in no apparent order:
 - Circle back to the cost function to determine how much energy is used per step

+Bonus:
+- Implement clicking on an agent and getting its stats relayed back to the user

 #### Notes